trassis/refact-plug/README.md

 Notes

-- Method extraction can be made better.
-We can identify declarations that become invalid after extraction, and insert them as parameters.
+- Inline method to be made better with dynamic parameters.
 - Delete hello function
 - What are the dependencies of the plugin? cpp treesitter is one...